 Many of our clients had the misconception that once we built their website, it’s over.
 That website will run smoothly forever on the internet.
-Unfortunately this is not true.
+Unfortunately, this is not true.

 On the contrary, websites need to be updated, evaluated, and optimized constantly.
-And you might be thinking – well, of course, it need content so I will hire a content manager.
+And you might be thinking – well, of course, it needs content so I will hire a content manager.
 Yes, but that’s not what we mean.
 We are talking from a technical perspective.

 7. I only need to work with an agency for a short amount of time

 If you have never run your own website or app, you might think that working with a web agency is a short term engagement, where you hire them for a few months and that’s it.

 But, as you now know. websites need constant evaluation and optimization.
 Aside from that, you need to consider the overall site accessibility which is constantly changing, but also the content quality, keywords, and SEO (Search Engine Optimization).

 So, finding an agency that can help out with the technical side of maintenance would be quite useful.
 And wouldn’t it be nice to have a company that you know and are comfortable with instead of going through the hiring process every time you need an update?

 There is a lot of misconception when it comes to working with web development companies.
 However, trends show that more and more companies have already moved past these myths and have seen positive results.